atstp/wasabi/README.md

 Documenting with ascii-art is a quick-fix :wrench: for the developer and _not awesome&trade;_ for the user.
-Using pictures is a marginally better for the user, with the side-effect of temporarily turning your dev environment into MS Paint :finnadie:
+Using pictures is a marginally better for the user, with the side-effect of temporarily turning your dev environment into :finnadie: MS Paint.

-wasabi gets you best of both :+1:
+wasabi gets you best of both:

-  * :eyeglasses: readable and maintainable source text &mdash; to live in your repo for reference and maintenance
+  * :eyeglasses: readable and maintainable source text
   * :bulb: a pleasant, intuitive interface
-    &mdash; when you want to render it in the browser

-and fits an important spot in project growth: introducing people :wave: to the project, so they know what's where when they get it in their hands :rocket:

 --------------------------------------------------------------------------------